 It’s Corporeal illustration- Sell

 The Royal Air

-In this stanza of ‘Publication is the Auction’ the speaker confirms what she had suggested in the previous stanza, that thought is given by God, and therefore should not be sold for profit.
-In the second line, the speaker suggests that publishing one’s thoughts is the prostitution of the soul.
-The word “Corporeal” in this line, means something of the body, rather than of the spirit.
+In this stanza of ‘Publication is the Auction,’ the speaker confirms what she had suggested in the previous stanza, that thought is given by God, and therefore should not be sold for profit.
+In the second line, the speaker indicates that publishing one’s beliefs is the prostitution of the soul.
+The word “Corporeal” in this line means something of the body rather than of the spirit.

-She believes that all thoughts are equal, because all thoughts are given by God above.
-Therefore, she also believes that thoughts cannot be given a price tag, which is exactly what happens when someone publishes his or her own thoughts.
+She believes that all thoughts are equal because all opinions are given by God above.
+Therefore, she also believes that a reader cannot provide ideas a price tag, which is exactly what happens when someone publishes their own thoughts.